 Housing as a Human Right

 Chris supports the idea of changing the rules around the construction of affordable housing to look at what the poorest among us are making, and working up from there.
-It’s absurd that “affordable housing” that receives tax benefits and zoning bonuses is still priced well above what working class families and individuals in the neighborhood can possibly afford to spend.
+It’s absurd that “affordable housing” that receives tax benefits and zoning bonuses for developers is still priced well above what working class families and individuals in the neighborhood can possibly afford to spend.

 California has allowed our housing stock to stagnate, leaving us with between 3 and 4 million fewer homes than we need to house all of our residents.
 This shortage has driven prices ever higher, which in turn pushes up rents, and pushes our rent-burdened neighbors into homelessness at a horrifying rate.